Main Content

 At Monmouth 4-H, there is a team of staff who are committed to the success of the program!
 Meet them below:

-As the County 4-H Agent, Matt provides overall direction to the Monmouth County 4-H Youth Development Program.
-Believing that every young person deserves to be in 4-H, Matt works closely with 4-H staff, 4-H volunteers/leaders, and 4-H members to develop a county program that is welcoming and inclusive to all Monmouth County youth.
-As a faculty member of Rutgers University, Matt has extensive experience in direct teaching, has authored published peer reviewed journal articles, and has received local, state, and national recognition for his programmatic efforts.
+The County 4-H Agent provides overall direction to the Monmouth County 4-H Youth Development Program.
+Believing that every young person deserves to be in 4-H, our Agent works closely with 4-H staff, 4-H volunteers/leaders, and 4-H members to develop a county program that is welcoming and inclusive to all Monmouth County youth.

 Kylene Stewart